 Alright, this might be the coolest LED bulb on this list.
 Instead of the U.S. Food and Drug Administration using chemicals to make sure meat and produce is free of e.
 Coli and other dangerous bacterium, they will use a powerful LED light bulb.
 In an article published by the Food Safety Magazine last week, it was reported that researchers from the National University of Singapore created a bacteria-killing LED light.
 If this technology advances, we could start seeing LED lights used by butchers and grocery stores to keep their meat and produce safe to eat.

-Despite the power and efficiency both LEDs and CFLs have over incandescent bulbs, a common complaint against newer lighting methods is how they look.
+Despite the power and efficiency both LED's and CFL's have over incandescent bulbs, a common complaint against newer lighting methods is how they look.
 People love the look of incandescent bulbs and the color light that they produce.
-When compared to lightbulbs that look like this or this, it’s hard to find a rebuttal.
-But within the next year or so, LED companies will be distributing LED bulbs that have the look and color of incandescent bulbs while still only using a fraction of the wattage.
+Within the next year or so, LED companies will be distributing LED bulbs that have the look and color of incandescent bulbs while still only using a fraction of the wattage.